Michael Massey Player Props: Royals vs. Guardians

-On Saturday, Michael Massey (batting .125 in his past 10 games) and the Kansas City Royals play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 4:10 PM ET.
+Michael Massey -- .121 average over his past 10 games -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Shane Bieber on the hill, on July 9 at 1:40 PM ET.

 Michael Massey Game Info & Props vs. the Guardians